Edition by Dr.Vladimir Antonov ISBN 978-0-9784763-0-4 "New Atlanteans", 2007

 I alone stay calm and do not elevate myself over people.
 I am similar to a child who was not born in this world of vanity…

-All people are bound by earthly desires.
+All people are bound by worldly desires.
 I alone have abandoned everything that they value.
 I am indifferent to this.

 All people live in their egocentrism.
 I alone chose to get rid of it.